CHIN 7010 - Professional Interpreting B

 Assessment Related RequirementsN/A

-Assessment DetailWeekly Interpreting Tasks: Interpreting tasks in NAATI format will be assigned as homework to be completed on a weekly basis. – 30% Weighting.
+Assessment DetailWeekly Interpreting Tasks: Interpreting tasks will be assigned as homework to be completed on a weekly basis. – 60% Weighting.

-Final Exam: A 1.5-hour exam in NAATI format to be held at the end of the semester. – 40% Weighting.
+Final test: A final test in NAATI format to be held in Week 12 via MyUni. – 40% Weighting.

-SubmissionSome of the assessment items will need to be submitted on MyUni.
+SubmissionAll the assessment items will need to be submitted on MyUni.
+Specific submission requirements for each assignment can be found on MyUni.

 Grades for your performance in this course will be awarded in accordance with the following scheme: